kbohdanowicz/commission-rest-api/README.md

 # Commission Calculator REST API

-REST API that allows you to calculate commission for transactions made by a given bank customer.
-Includes a sample data set.
+REST API for calculating commission for transactions made by a given bank customer.
+Includes a sample data set

 ## Built With:
 - Kotlin